Some revision seen for Italy austerity package

-ROME Italy's centre-right government may revise elements of the 45.5 billion euro (39.10 billion pound) austerity package passed last week but the overall size of the plan will not change, ministers said on Monday.
+ROME, Aug 15 Italy's centre-right government may revise elements of the 45.5 billion euro ($64.09 billion) austerity package passed last week but the overall size of the plan will not change, ministers said on Monday.

-Media and analyst reaction to the mix of spending cuts and tax hikes has been largely negative with questions focussing in particular on the lack of measures to boost growth in Italy's stagnant economy.
+Media and analyst reaction to the mix of spending cuts and tax hikes has been largely negative with questions focusing in particular on the lack of measures to boost growth in Italy's stagnant economy.
+[ID:n LDE77D019 ]

 Many, both in the opposition and even in Prime Minister Silvio Berlusconi's centre-right PDL party have also been troubled by tax measures in the package, notably the so-called "solidarity tax" on incomes above 90,000 euros that will be levied for three years.